shenwei356/LexicMap/docs/content/tutorials/index/_index.md

     - No specific requirements on CPU type and instruction sets.
 Both x86 and ARM chips are supported.
     - More is better as LexicMap is a CPU-intensive software.
 It uses all CPUs by default (`-j/--threads`).
 - **RAM**
-    - More RAM (> 50 GB) is preferred.
+    - More RAM (> 100 GB) is preferred.
 The memory usage in index building is mainly related to:
         - The number of masks (`-m/--masks`, default 40,000).
         - The number of genomes.
         - The divergence between genome sequences.
 Diverse genomes consume more memory.
-        - **The genome batch size**  (`-b/--batch-size`, default 5,000).
-This is the main parameter to adjust memory usage.
+        - **The genome batch size**  (`-b/--batch-size`, default 5,000). **This is the main parameter to adjust memory usage**.
-        - **The maximum seed distance** or **the maximum sketching desert size** (`-D/--seed-max-desert`, default 450).
+        - **The maximum seed distance** or **the maximum sketching desert size** (`-D/--seed-max-desert`, default 200), and the distance of k-mers to fill deserts (`-d/--seed-in-desert-dist`, default 50).
-          Smaller values improve the search sensitivity, slow down the indexing speed, increase the indexing memory occupation and increase the index size.
+          Bigger `-D/--seed-max-desert` values decrease the search sensitivity for distant targets, speed up the indexing speed, decrease the indexing memory occupation and decrease the index size.
 While the alignment speed is almost not affected.
-    - **If the RAM is not sufficient (< 50 GB)**.
+    - **If the RAM is not sufficient**.
 Please:
         1. **Use a smaller genome batch size**.
 It decreases indexing memory occupation and has little affection on searching performance.
         2. Use a smaller number of masks, e.g., 20,000 performs well for small genomes (<=5 Mb).
 And if the queries are long (>= 2kb), there's little affection for the alignment results.
 - **Disk**
     - More (>2 TB) is better.
-The index size is related to the input genomes, the number of masks, and the maximum seed distance.
+LexicMap index size is related to the number of input genomes, the divergence between genome sequences, the number of masks, and the maximum seed distance.
 See [some examples](#index-size).
+        - **Note that the index size is not linear with the number of genomes, it's sublinear**.
+Because the seed data are compressed with VARINT-GB algorithm, more genome bring higher compression rates.
     - SSD disks are preferred, while HDD disks are also fast enough.

 ## Algorithm